giampaolo/psutil/docs/migration.rst

 process_iter() no longer checks for PID reuse
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:func:`process_iter` no longer pre-emptively checks whether yielded PIDs have been reused (this made it ~20× faster).
+:func:`process_iter` no longer preemptively checks whether yielded PIDs have been reused (this made it ~20× faster).
 If you need to verify that a process object is still alive and refers to the same process, use :meth:`Process.is_running` explicitly: